Western Texas Intermediate had a good run while it lasted, but now that ride is over.

 Almost three-quarters of the state's production comes from the Permian Basin (more than one-tenth of the entire country's, too!).
 That's a significant contribution, considering Texas is far and away the largest oil-producing state in the U.S.

-After a multi-decade decline, we're finally witnessing a resurgence in West Texas oil output:
+After a multi-decade decline, in 2011 we finally witnessed a resurgence in West Texas oil output:

 Source: Texas Railroad Commission

-Much of the recent production increase, however, is coming from unconventional fields — like the Spraberry field shown below (note how the other top fields are still declining).
+Much of the production increase, however, came from unconventional fields — like the Spraberry field shown below (note how the other top fields are still declining).

 Source: Texas Railroad Commission